 MATERIALS AND METHODS

 The present field experiment was carried out at Instructional Farm, Uttar Banga Krishi Viswavidyalaya, Pundibari, Cooch Behar, West Bengal, during the winter season of 2023-24.
 It is situated in the Terai agro climatic region of West Bengal at 26°19' N latitude and 89°23' E longitude.
 The elevation of the area is approximately 43 meters above the mean sea level.
 The experimental material consisted of 16 diverse genotypes of bell pepper collected from different sources: ICAR- IIVR Varanasi, IARI Regional Station Katrain, Himachal Pradesh, ICAR- IIHR Bangalore and Private seeds companies.
 The experiment was designed in Randomized Complete Block Design (RCBD) comprising three replications to ensure robust statistical analysis and control for variability within the experimental units.
-The seedlings of each genotype were transplanted on first fortnight of November, 2023, at a spacing of 50 × 50 cm in a plot size of 2.50 m × 1.50 m.
+The seedlings of each genotype were transplanted on first fortnight of November, 2023, at a spacing of 50 × 50 cm in a plot size of 2.50 × 1.50 m.
 Data was collected from five randomly chosen plants in each plot or treatment and the average were computed to find the mean value for all characteristics being studied in each replication.
 The observations were recorded for various horticultural and yield traits (Table 1,2).
 The ascorbic acid content (mg/100 gm) of fruit was determined as per method given by Ranganna (1986).
 All the analyzed data were subjected to Duncan's Multiple Range Test (DMRT) for mean comparison at a 5% level of significance using R Studio, version 4.3.1.

 3. RESULTS AND DISCUSSION